 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.

 At Point University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #29 in male to female diversity nationwide.
 The undergraduate population is comprised of 911 males and 1,043 females.

 Analyze Male/Female Diversity at Point University

-Where available, the chart below will include the male to female percentage among Point University's faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Point University's undergraduate students.

 Representation from U.S. States is About Average